What deals do banks offer newcomers?

-Each plan is unique, but most generally offer:
+Each bank's package is unique, but most generally offer:

 - A free safe deposit box for a set period of time.